noiseprotocol/noise_spec/noise.md

  * Encrypted payload - minimum 18 bytes (2 for padding length, 16 for MAC; more if padding or handshake extensions are sent)

 The initiator's final handshake message is:

  * 1-byte zero branch number of handshake message
  * 2-byte length field for the handshake message
  * 48-byte encrypted Curve25519 static public key (+16 bytes for GCM MAC)
- * Encrypted payload - minimum 18 bytes (2 for padding length, 16 for MAC; more if padding or handshake extensions are sent)
+ * Encrypted payload - minimum 18 bytes

 Following this `Fission()` splits off a separate session so both parties can send a stream of messages.
 To indicate they have finished sending data they